 For proof positive of the human capacity to overcome all manners of strife and realize the American Dream, go to the historical house built by Atlanta’s first black millionaire.

 Alonzo Herndon was born into slavery on a plantation 40 miles east of the city in 1858 and toiled in sharecropper fields as a child after the Emancipation Proclamation.
 With meager means and tireless energy, Herndon made his way to Atlanta and established a chain of barber shops that catered to the state’s men of influence.
-He parlayed his connections into a banking and life insurance empire that southern Blacks trusted in near exclusivity.
+He parlayed his connections into a banking and life insurance empire that Southern Blacks trusted in near exclusivity.
 Part of his fortune was spent in 1910 to have Black craftsmen design and build an opulent two-story mansion near the Atlanta University Center.

 501 Auburn Ave., Atlanta

 The tiny house where Martin Luther King Jr. was born is the highlight of Atlanta’s Martin Luther King Jr. National Historic Site.
-Time stands still, and visitors get a stark reminder that the Dreamer who died too young was once just a child growing up in a tiny house on the outskirts of downtown.
-On view during the guided tour: the quaint, antiquated kitchen where the King family meals were prepared; the postage-stamp of a backyard where Dr. King and his siblings frolicked; the immaculate parlor overlooking Sweet Auburn where guests were received; the formal dining room where family meals were prayed over; and the upstairs bedrooms — strewn with toys — where the King children were born and raised.
+Time stands still, and visitors get a stark reminder that the dreamer who died too young was once just a child growing up in a tiny house on the outskirts of downtown.
+On view during a guided tour: the quaint, antiquated kitchen where the King family meals were prepared; the postage-stamp of a backyard where MLK and his siblings frolicked; the immaculate parlor overlooking Sweet Auburn where guests were received; the formal dining room where family meals were prayed over; and the upstairs bedrooms — strewn with toys — where the King children were born and raised.

-100 Ivan Allen Jr Blvd.
+100 Ivan Allen Jr. Blvd.
 NW, Atlanta

 449 Auburn Ave NE, Atlanta

-156 Mildred St SW, Atlanta
+156 Mildred St. SW, Atlanta

 248 Oakland Ave.
 SE, Atlanta